alexanderpareja/vampt/README.md

 Ensure you have Python 3.7 or higher installed.

    Install the required dependencies using pip:

     pip install Pillow

 ## Usage

    To use Vampt, run the following command in your terminal:

     python vampt.py <path-to-image> <path-to-save-location>

-    <path-to-image>: The path to the input image you want to process.
+   \<path-to-image\>: The path to the input image you want to process.

-    <path-to-save-location>: The directory where you want to save the processed image.
+   \<path-to-save-location\>: The directory where you want to save the processed image.

 ## Example:

-    python vampt.py input_image.jpg output_folder
+    python3 vampt.py ~/wallpapers/image.jpg ~/wallpapers/vampt_wallpapers/

 ![screenshot](https://user-images.githubusercontent.com/134826922/266882913-10d57e29-96c3-42a3-bcea-ea346ae99831.png)
 ![screenshot](https://user-images.githubusercontent.com/134826922/266882919-c02f80b9-ccea-4900-99d2-83c504bfc9f1.png)